theoden42/competitiveprog-templates/README.md

 This directory includes the following files:

-- Template File: template.cpp, this is the main template
+- Template File: template.cpp, this is the main template.

 - Sublime Snippets: This folder contains sublime snippets of code/algorithms I use often:
 	- Binary Exponentiation
 	- Modular Inverse
 	- Sieve of Eratosthenes
-	- Standard Segment
+	- Standard Segment Tree

 Deprecated:
-- Sublime Build: Contains the build file I use to compile my code.
+- (Use Fast Olympic Coding instead) Sublime Build: Contains the build file I use to compile my code.
 Note: inputf.in and outputf.in should be present in the folder where source code is located.

 ## Java Template